tbohlen/fibers/README.md

 * isBuildable:<<true or false>>
 * isClimbable:<<true or false>>
 * prebuilt:false

+To build the other object yourself, build a rectangle somewhere in the scene and give it a the property "toolKey" with a value of your choosing.
+Now give your tool the following:
+* prebuilt:true
+* toolKey:<<the same value you gave the rectangle>>

 Checkpoints must have "Checkpoint" as their type and the following Name:Value pairs in the object properties:
 * checkpointName:<<some identifying string>>